MicrosoftDocs/windows-ai-docs/docs/get-onnx-model.md

 # Get ONNX models for Windows ML

+To use Windows ML, you'll need a pre-trained machine learning model in the Open Neural Network Exchange (ONNX) format.
-To get an ONNX model to use with Windows ML, you can either browse pre-trained models from curated galleries, or you can train your own ONNX model.
+To get an ONNX model, you have a few options.
+You can (1) browse pre-trained models from curated galleries (2) train your own ONNX model or (3) convert an existing model to ONNX.
+In this article we cover options 1 and 2, while the next one explains everything you need to know in order to convert existing models.

 ## 1. Pre-trained models from ONNX Galleries